mialkin/docs/tools/prometheus/prometheus.md

       - targets: ["localhost:9090"]
 ```

-Modify `prometheus.yml` file in Rider by adding this lines:
+Modify `prometheus.yml` file in by adding this lines to the end:

 ```yml
   - job_name: 'YOUR_APPLICATION_NAME'